qasimkhalid/SBEO/Competency Questions.md

         ```

-        * ii.
-What is the travel time of each route?
+        * What is the travel time of each route?
         ```
         SELECT ?route ?time
         WHERE {